snugthejoiner/theusthread/README.md

 == README

-An App to thread together US History with a user's history.
+An App to thread together US History with user history.

 * Ruby version 2.2.1